colour-science/colour-science.org/posts/the-importance-of-terminology-and-srgb-uncertainty.rst

     |
     | Jack Holm, technical secretary for IEC/TC 100/TA 2 which developed the
-        *IEC 61966-2-1:1999 Standard* is unambiguous about the *sRGB* **EOTF** being piece-wise, i.e. not a *Gamma 2.2* approximation and that the *IEC 61966-2-1:1999 Standard* does not define an **OETF**.
+        *IEC 61966-2-1:1999 Standard* is unambiguous about the *sRGB* **EOTF** being piece-wise, i.e., not a *Gamma 2.2* approximation and that the *IEC 61966-2-1:1999 Standard* does not define an **OETF**.

         .. figure:: /images/Jack-Holm_on_the_sRGB-EOTF.png